 How to drain a Lazy Spa

-Even in a well-maintained Lay-Z-Spa hot tub, the water won’t stay clean and healthy forever.
-Here’s how to drain a Lazy Spa – perfect for when you spot signs that the water in your ‘tub could be cleaner.
+Even in a well-maintained Lay-Z-Spa hot tub, the water won’t stay clean and healthy forever, so you need to know how to drain a Lazy Spa.
+So, here’s a definitive guide on how to drain a Lazy Spa – perfect for when you spot signs that the water in your ‘tub could be cleaner.

 There’s an added advantage of regularly replacing the water in your hot tub too.
 Let’s look into the details of why you should drain your Lazy Spa and how to go about it: